wabbajack-tools/mod-lists/noise/readme.md

 #### Adding an ENB:

-1. If you want to add an ENB you need `d3d11.dll` and `d3dcompiler_46e.dll` files from ENBSeries located [here](http://enbdev.com/mod_tesskyrimse_v0390.htm) and place them in your Skyrim Game Folder along with the ENB files.
-Also grab any other files that the ENB you wish to add specifies.
+1. If you want to add an ENB you need d3d11.dll and d3dcompiler_46e.dll files from ENBSeries located [here](http://enbdev.com/mod_tesskyrimse_v0390.htm) and place them in your Steam Skyrim folder, and any other files that the ENB you want says to download.
-2. If the ENB requires ENB Helper you can install it anywhere within the left panel of MO2.

 #### Adding ReShade: